humangas/dotfiles/README.md

 $ export SETUP_COMPUTER_NAME="<your computer name>"
 ```

-### Specify roles/tags to install
+### Specify roles to install
-With the settings below you can specify the roles and tags to install (# is a comment).
+With the settings below you can specify the roles to install (# is a comment).

 #### Roles
 ```